Our work

 An illustration on the theme of prevention

-Over the years, Talita as an organization has seen a link between pornography, prostitution and human trafficking for sexual purposes.
-Several of our clients have ended up in the sex trade first through pornography; others have been filmed in connection with sex purchases for pornographic purposes; still others have been trafficked and exploited in the porn industry.
-Yet we don't know much about the pornography industry here in Sweden or if it even exists?
-If so, who are the porn producers and how do they recruit women?
-These knowledge gaps led us to conduct the first ever survey of the Swedish porn industry.
+Over the years, Talita as an organization has observed a link between pornography, prostitution, and human trafficking for sexual purposes.
+Many of our clients first entered the sex trade through pornography; others were filmed during sex purchases for pornographic purposes; still others were subjected to human trafficking and exploited in the porn industry.

 Woman leaning against a wall